 An LLC that wants to be classed as an S corporation by the IRS must fill out Form 2553.

-- If your LLC is taxed as a C corporation, check the box on line 3 of Form 941 and write in "S" to the right of the LLC box.
+- If your LLC is taxed as a C company, check the box on line 3 of Form 941 and write "S" to the right of the LLC box.

 - Name- Enter the legal name of the LLC, as it appears on IRS documentation on line 1 of the form.